cpressey/Ahead-of-Time-eval/README.md

 behaviour when executing vector or matrix based code, and these can be implemented with macros.

-However, ahead-of-time `eval` as we've described it so far already requires that the functions involved are referentially transparent.
+However, Ahead-of-Time `eval` as we've described it so far already requires that the functions involved are referentially transparent.
 And part of the point of doing side-effect-free functional programming is to raise the abstraction level of the program, to allow the compiler to be able to select and make these kinds of optimizations itself, rather than leaving it up to the programmer to address these with explicit handiwork.

-So I'm happy to concede that ahead-of-time `eval` is not really suited to writing macros for optimization tasks, and won't worry too much about it.
+So I'm happy to concede that Ahead-of-Time `eval` is not really suited to writing macros for optimization tasks, and won't worry too much about it.

-**Ergonomics** is where ahead-of-time `eval` can really focus.
+**Ergonomics** is where Ahead-of-Time `eval` can really focus.
 An ergonomic macro is one designed to improve the usability of the language itself in some way; for example, defining a `case` statement in a language that only supports `if` statements, by translating